 Garrett Tenney is a correspondent for FOX News Channel (FNC).
-He joined FNC in April 2013 and is based in the Chicago bureau.
+He joined FNC in January 2011 and is based in the Washington D.C. bureau.

 Most recently in 2014, Tenney provided live coverage from Ferguson, MO on the protests and investigation of the death of Michael Brown.
 Additionally, he reported on the fatal shooting of Australian college baseball player Chris Lane, the hearing of 53-year-old kidnapper Ariel Castro in Cleveland, OH, as well as local stories in Chicago.